 - A popping noise or feeling in the back after straining or heavy lifting

 - Numbness, tingling, or cramping in one or both legs

 - Weakness in a specific area of the leg or arm

 Our spine specialists at Black Hills Orthopedic & Spine Center understand that damage to the spinal cord is not only disruptive but also potentially devastating to those affected.
 Spine conditions and injuries should be examined by a spine specialist for prompt and proper diagnosis.

 Why choose Black Hills Orthopedic & Spine Center?

 Our fellowship-trained spine doctors at Black Hills Orthopedic & Spine Center have completed additional training, specifically in the back, neck, and spine.
-With this advanced training, Dr. Stephen Eckrich, Dr. Christian Gaffney, and Dr. Robert Woodruff have the experience and expertise to assess, diagnose, and treat your spine injury or condition individually to your needs.
+With this advanced training, Dr. Christian Gaffney, Dr. Troy Gust, Dr. Robert MacLachlan, Dr. Bryan Wellman, and Dr. Robert Woodruff have the experience and expertise to assess, diagnose, and treat your spine injury or condition individually to your needs.